Sheana Davis

 Sheana Davis (born 1969) is an American cheesemaker, chef, and culinary educator.
 She is the owner of the Epicurean Connection, in Sonoma, California, and is the creator of Delice de la Vallee cheese, along with other fresh cheeses.
+Davis is also the author of Buttermonger.

 Early life and education

 Davis was born in Sonoma, California in 1969.
 She learned how to cook from her grandfather, who served a meal to farmers and ranchers at the Sonoma Grange every Friday.
 When she was a teenager, she served as an apprentice under M.F.K.
 Fisher, and also worked for Ig Vella.
 Davis credits Vella as her mentor and for teaching her about entrepreneurship and food communities.
 He mentored her until his death in 2011.

 In 1988, she earned a degree in Culinary Arts from Santa Rosa Junior College.
 That same year, she found a copy of the Commander's Palace Cookbook at a bookstore.
 The book launched a lifelong interest in New Orleans cuisine and culture.
 She proceeded to intern at Commander's Palace in New Orleans, Louisiana.
 Lolis Eric Elie describes Davis as an "expert" in New Orleans food.

 After returning to Sonoma, she began catering.
 Her daughter Karina was born in 1992.
 That same year she started the Epicurean Connection.
 After buying a house in Sonoma, she met winemaker Bob Sessions.
 Sessions introduced Davis to his son, Ben, whom she would marry in 2016.